How To Evaluate An Intermediate Repertoire Series

 BONUS #1: At the end of the pdf, I have a list of suggested series to try out.
 Most publishers will allow teachers to order review copies for a significant discount, so be sure to check those out when ordering books for yourself.

-BONUS #2: I made two videos where I review my most-used series, Masterwork Classics (Alfred: Jane Magrath) and The Festival Collection (FJH: Helen Marlais).
-I am in no way connected with Alfred or FJH or benefitting from this financially; I just wanted to share my own observations and opinions on two series to help get you started on evaluating on your own.
+BONUS #2: I made two videos where I reviewed my most-recommended series, Masterwork Classics (Alfred: Jane Magrath) and The Festival Collection (FJH: Helen Marlais).
+This is not a paid promotion; I just wanted to share my observations and opinions on two series to help get you started on evaluating on your own.
+A third video here reviews what I consider a good (but not favorite) series: Piano Repertoire (KJOS: Keith Snell).